jfrancoiscollin/ClinReport/README.md

 read format according to usual standards of reporting.

-The formatted outputs are suitable for any publications and can be used within the scope of clinical trials.
+The formatted outputs are suitable for any publications and can be used within the scope of epidemiological studies or clinical trials.

 ## Installation